-- 10 credits at NCEA Level 2 or higher in English or Maaori (5 in reading, 5 in writing).
+- 10 credits at NCEA Level 2 or higher in English or Maori (5 in reading, 5 in writing).

-- 10 credits at NCEA Level 1 or higher in Mathematics or Paangarau.
+- 10 credits at NCEA Level 1 or higher in Mathematics or Pangarau.

 b) A total of 50 credits at NCEA Level 2 or higher including:

 - At least 12 credits in three different subjects.

 - Your 50 credits must also include 8 credits in English or Teo Reo Maori (4 in reading, 4 in writing); and 14 credits at NCEA Level 1 or higher in Mathematics or Pangarau on the Directory of Assessment Standards.

 c) A qualification equivalent to 50 credits at NCEA Level 2.

 International students for whom English is not a first language must either have: